 Indian environmental regulations requiring environment clearance is for new dam projects specifically for the purpose of hydropower generation and/or irrigation projects and vary with generation capacity for hydropower projects and culturable command area served by irrigation projects.
 Forest related clearances become applicable, if new or any modification in any existing project requires diversion of forest land for non-forestry purposes.
 Wildlife Clearance process gets triggered if the project is in proximity to protected area or activities are proposed within protected or conservation areas (CA).

-Therefore, for the proposed dam Pilot Dredging and Open Excavation activities at Pillur dam, regulatory clearances will not be applicable as per Indian regulation.
+Therefore, for the proposed dam rehabilitation activities at Pillur dam, regulatory clearances will not be applicable as per Indian regulation.
+Another applicable regulatory requirement is discussed in ESMF.

 2.2 DESCRIPTION OF INSTITUTIONAL FRAMEWORK